-This is the next post in my series on relocating children out of state.
-My last article provided an overview of topics which this series will be addressing.
+This is the next post in the series on relocating children out of state.
+The last article provided an overview of topics which this series will be addressed.
 It also stressed the need to contact an attorney sooner, rather than later, if you are hoping to move away with your son or daughter.
 Move away cases are highly contested and it is important that you begin building a case immediately.
-In this article I will discuss instances in which a Court may allow a parent to move their child away from Virginia.
-If you require assistance then contact my office today to speak with a lawyer.
+In this article we will discuss instances in which a court may allow a parent to move their child away from Virginia.
+If you require assistance then contact our office today to speak with a lawyer.

 Courts do not take relocation requests lightly.
-In order to gain permission to move your child out of state, you will need to show that it is in the young one’s best interests to do so.
-When determining whether a move is in a child’s best interests, the Court will consider factors such as:
+In order to gain permission to move your child out of state, you will need to show that it is in the child’s best interests to do so.
+When determining whether a move is in a child’s best interests, the court will consider factors such as:

 - Whether the proposed move will improve the child’s quality of life

 - The parent’s motivation for wanting to relocate